 Which material is best for kitchen shutters?

-We get asked this question a lot and our answer is always the same: if your kitchen is well ventilated and you don’t anticipate the shutters coming into direct contact with water, then Affordable Wood Hybrid is the one to go for.
+We get asked this question a lot and our answer is always the same: if your kitchen is well ventilated and you don’t anticipate the shutters coming into direct contact with water, then Affordable Hybrawood is the one to go for.
 This durable shutter, made from quality hardwood with a tough aluminium core on all the slats, is our most popular owing to its wide range of colour choices, great value and lightweight design.
 Waterproof shutters

 are only really required in very humid kitchens and when water will come into direct contact with them.